Meet the team

 Daniel Muir runs Supply Chain Scotland, helping clients improve their supply chain processes and business results.
 With 20+ years experience in leading Scottish food & drink companies he is passionate about promoting best practice in forecasting, planning, customer service and logistics – and helping the food and drink sector and the Scottish economy prosper.

 He joined A4A to help develop and facilitate some of the key activities that were highlighted at the first meeting he attended – particularly around collaboration and distribution.
-Recently he has been working on bringing the proposed Angus Neighbourfood market to fruition and has taken on a coordination role for the group.

 Director of Newton Farm Holidays & Tours.